Kermalis/VGMusicStudio/README.md

 * Help dialog that explains the commands for each format
 * Think about if keeping all songs in memory (and their voice tables in them) was *actually* a good idea
 * If I go insane I'll support the MOD music format
-* Fix application hanging on exit (AGAIN)
-* Exception handling for jumping/calling a bad offset
-* Fix songs sometimes freezing when switching to them while the player is playing

 ----
 # Special Thanks To: